arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

         break
 ```

 Good job!
 You finished your RVE!!
-All your "accepted fibres" are stored in a list called "Finalfibres".
+All your "Accepted Fibres" are stored in a list called "Finalfibres".
 Now, lets plot and visually check it!
 ```python
 #Printing the RVE
 from tkinter import *